jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Jinmenju.md

 RacialMods:
 Languages: Common
 SQ:
+SpecialAbilities:
+  Enticing Head-Fruits (Su): >
-SpecialAbilities: Enticing Head-Fruits (Su) Any creature that begins its turn within 5 feet of a jinmenju must succeed at a DC 22 Will save or be magically compelled to immediately grab a head-fruit and eat it.
+    Any creature that begins its turn within 5 feet of a jinmenju must succeed at a DC 22 Will save or be magically compelled to immediately grab a head-fruit and eat it.
 This is a mind-affecting compulsion effect.
 A creature that successfully saves is immune to that jinmenju's enticing head-fruits for 24 hours.
 The save DC is Constitution-based.
 Anyone who takes a bite out of one suffers from the following effect.
 Head-Fruit Poison: Head-fruit-ingested; save Fort DC 22; frequency 1/round for 6 rounds; effect 1d3 Wisdom damage and confused for 1 round; cure 2 consecutive saves.
 The save DC is Constitution-based.
   Intoxicating Stench (Su): >
     Once per day as a swift action, a jinmenju can cause its fruits to emit an unnaturally sweet aroma in a 60-foot spread for 6 rounds.
 All creatures within the area must succeed at a DC 22 Will save each round or be captivated.
 A captivated creature takes no actions except to approach the jinmenju via the most direct route possible.
 If this path leads it into a dangerous area or the jinmenju attacks it, the captivated creature receives a new saving throw.
 This is a mind-affecting effect.
 The save DC is Constitution-based.
   Unsettling Drone (Su): >